 In 2012 she made her debut CD recording with Sinfonia Varsovia.
 The album contains the premiere recording of the complete symphonic poems by the great Polish composer Eugeniusz Morawski.
 The album received excellent reviews and was nominated for Fryderyk 2013 award.

 She started her artistic education at the age of six.
-As a holder of three diplomas in the art of music, she studied violin under Professor Henryk Bałaban, conducting vocal and instrumental ensembles in the class of Professor Janusz Stanecki at the Academy of Music, in Bydgoszcz, as well as symphony and opera conducting under Professor Ryszard Dudek at the Fryderyk Chopin Academy of Music, in Warsaw.
+As a holder of three master degrees in the field of music, she graduated in violin, conducting vocal and instrumental ensembles as well as symphony and opera conducting majors at the Fryderyk Chopin Academy of Music in Warsaw.
 She also actively participated in master classes led by Kurt Masur, Pierre Boulez, Antoni Wit and Gabriel Chmura.
-She also studied management of culture at Warsaw University, where she graduated in 2015.
+Apart from her musical education, in 2015 she also graduated from Warsaw University, majoring in Management of Culture.

-Monika Wolińska is also active on field of education being an Associate Professor of Frederic Chopin University of Music in Warsaw, where she teaches conducting.
+Monika Wolinska is also active in the field of education, serving as an Associate Professor of Conducting at Frederic Chopin University of Music in Warsaw, where she teaches conducting.
 She is also an author of a book published in 2005 Stanisław Wisłocki – conductor and pedagogue, about great polish conductor Stanisław Wisłocki.

 In the years of 2003-2009 she cooperated with the Symphony Orchestra at the Academy of Music, in Warsaw.
-In the season from 2007 to 2008, she was appointed as a Permanent Conductor of the Polish Orchestra Sinfonia Iuventus.
-In the years 2013-2017, Ms. Wolińska served as Conductor and Artistic Director of Gorzów Philharmonic Orchestra with which she has given many concerts in Poland and abroad, including the first ever performance of the orchestra in National Philharmonic Hall in Warsaw in June 2016.
-In 2015 she has recorded with Gorzów Philharmonics Bronisław Kaper/Jan A.P.
-Kaczmarek – AN ENCOUNTER – album featuring film music composed by two Academy Award winning composers.
+In the season of 2007/2008, she was appointed as a Permanent Conductor of the Polish Orchestra Sinfonia Iuventus.
+In the years 2013-2017, Monika Wolinska served as Principal Conductor and Artistic Director of Gorzów Philharmonic Orchestra, with which she has given many concerts in Poland as well as on tour.
+In 2015 she has recorded with Gorzów Philharmonic Orchestra Bronisław Kaper/Jan A.P.
+Kaczmarek – ENCOUNTER, an album featuring film music composed by two Academy Award winning composers.

 In June 2017, as one of the six participants, she has been chosen among 161 candidates from all over the world to take part in 2017 Hart Institute for Women Conductors program at The Dallas Opera.